-- (e) Any overtime payable shall be in addition to the on call allowance. - (f) Where an employee is recalled to perform work during an off duty period such employee shall be provided with transport to and from the employee's home, or be refunded the cost of such transport. - (g) Where practicable the Chief Executive shall not require an employee to be continuously available on call for a period in excess of 6 weeks. - (h) An employee, while on call, who is recalled to perform duties without the need to leave the employee's place of residence, will be paid for time worked with a minimum payment of one hour for each time the employee performs such duties:
+- (e) Any overtime payable shall be in addition to the on call allowance. - (f) Where an employee is recalled to perform work during an off duty period such employee shall be provided with transport to and from the employee's home, or be refunded the cost of such transport. - (g) The provisions of clause 6.5.4 shall apply when an employee has actually worked in excess of 2 hours inclusive of travelling time on one or more recalls. - (h) Where practicable the Chief Executive shall not require an employee to be continuously available on call for a period in excess of 6 weeks. - (i) An employee, while on call, who is recalled to perform duties without the need to leave the employee's place of residence, will be paid for time worked with a minimum payment of one hour for each time the employee performs such duties: